Open this photo in gallery:

 While the risks stemming from Canadian household balance sheets remain largely unchanged, other vulnerabilities are increasing, the bank said.

-Stock markets have continued to march higher despite various macroeconomic and geopolitical shocks, and are increasingly being driven by excitement about the potential for artificial intelligence.
+Stock markets have continued to march higher despite various macroeconomic and geopolitical shocks, and are increasingly being driven by a handful of technology companies involved in AI.

 That raises the risk that we’re in a stock market bubble, which could deflate if the commercial promise of AI is called into question.